Nicaragua frees 222 opponents of Ortega, sends them to US

 Hugo Torres, a former Sandinista guerrilla leader who once led a raid that helped free then rebel Ortega from prison, died while awaiting trial.
 He was 73.

-Nicaraguan judges also sentenced five Catholic priests to prison this week for conspiracy and spreading false information.
-It was not immediately clear if any of them were on the flight.

 Madhani reported from Washington.
-Associated Press writers Matthew Lee in Washington and Christopher Sherman in Mexico City contributed to this report.
+Associated Press writers Matthew Lee and Colleen Long in Washington and Christopher Sherman in Mexico City contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.